 - What is the Homeschool Freedom Fund?

-Administered by the Home School Foundation, the Homeschool Freedom Fund helps support HSLDA’s litigation work and education of the public.
+Administered by the Home School Foundation, the Homeschool Freedom Fund helps support HSLDA’s litigation work, international work, and education of the public.
 Defending homeschool freedom in the courts is costly, but crucial to protecting this freedom for both member and nonmember families.

 More information about the relationship between the Homeschool Freedom Fund and HSLDA is available here.